anoble2020/task-manager/README.md

 # tasky
 A task manager app built with React.js and Tailwind.css

-# Tasky - Task Management App

-Welcome to Tasky!
-This application helps you track and manage your tasks efficiently.
 This README provides information on how to set up, use, and contribute to the project.

 ## Table of Contents